-All these changes in how the land was conceptualised and dealt with across the decades also affect and are affected by the imbricated social, political, and economic orders.
-What seemed like a simple administrative process or legal reform had reshaped the framework of relations between members of society, and their relationship to the land.
+All these changes in how the land was conceptualized and dealt with across the decades are affected by the imbricated social, political and economic orders.
+What seemed as a simple administrative process or legal reform had reshaped the framework of individual relations in societies and their relationship to the land.